forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/interactive-debugger.md

 The first time that you use Apex Debugger in VS Code, complete these setup steps.

-Note that you will need to have the appropriate debugger license.
-The default license provided to License Management orgs can only be used with the [ISV Customer Debugger](./en/apex/isv-debugger) to debug Subscriber orgs.
-If you do not have the appropriate license, please consider using the [Replay Debugger](./en/apex/isv-debugger).
+Note: You can use the default license provided to License Management orgs only with the [ISV Customer Debugger](./en/apex/isv-debugger) to debug subscriber orgs.
+If you don't have an Apex Debugger license, use the [Replay Debugger](./en/apex/isv-debugger).

 1. Add the `DebugApex` feature to the scratch org definition files for all the types of scratch orgs that you plan to debug:
    `"features": "DebugApex"`